why shop manta sleep

 It’s simple.
 Don’t use a weighted eye mask if you can’t deal with any type of weight on your face.
 Here’s a good rule of thumb to follow.
 Can’t tolerate sleeping with a typical eye mask?
 Then a weighted one will be way harder to get used to.

-Weighted sleep masks are generally safe to wear.
+A weighted sleep mask is generally safe to wear.
 But steer clear if you have certain health conditions.
 These include if you’re about to or have undergone any form of eye surgery.
 And don’t use one if you have glaucoma because it could further damage your eyes’ optic nerves.
 Don’t use one if you have head injuries, either.
 Remember that when in doubt, ask your doctor.

 And if you want to learn more about weighted sleep masks, read these articles: